 Instructions

 - Make the cabbage slaw.
-Place cabbage in a large colander set over a sink or large bowl.
+Place 4 cups cabbage in a large colander set over a sink or large bowl.
 Sprinkle with ½ tsp Kosher salt, then toss to thoroughly coat.
 Allow cabbage to drain for 10-15 minutes.
 Transfer to a large mixing bowl, then add ½ thinly sliced red onion, 2 Tbsp mayonnaise, 1 Tbsp sour cream, 3 thinly sliced scallions, the juice of 2 limes, and ¼ cup finely chopped cilantro.
 Toss well, then refrigerate until needed, at least 1 hour.

 - Make the pico de gallo.
 In a medium bowl, combine 1 cup chopped tomatoes, ½ cup minced red onion, 1 minced jalapeño, 2 Tbsp finely chopped cilantro, and the juice of 2 limes.
 Season with ½ tsp Kosher salt, then taste and adjust seasoning as needed.
 Set aside.

 - Season the fish.
 Preheat a grill to medium-high heat.
-Season the Norwegian cod on all sides with 2 Tbsp olive oil, 1 tsp chili powder, 1 tsp Kosher salt, ¼ tsp freshly ground black pepper, and the zest of 1 lime.
+Season the cod on all sides with 2 Tbsp olive oil, 1 tsp chili powder, 1 tsp Kosher salt, ¼ tsp freshly ground black pepper, and the zest of 1 lime.

 - Grill the cod.
 Place the cod in a fish basket, if using, then secure tightly.
 Otherwise, grease the preheated grill well with olive oil or grill spray.
 Cook the fish for 4-5 minutes per side, or until the internal temperature registers 145F.
 Serve immediately in tortillas with pico de gallo, cabbage slaw, avocado, minced onion, cilantro, and lime wedges!